sebastianbarfort/mapDK/readme.md

 Currently, the package allows you to do two things:

 1. make basic maps of DK at the municipality or parish level
-2. turn these maps into (static) chloropleth maps
+2. turn these maps into (static) choropleth maps

-I will make it possible to create interactive chloropleth maps when R's interactive libraries such as rCharts, leaftletR, or ggvis, matures a little.
+I will make it possible to create interactive choropleth maps when R's interactive libraries such as [rCharts](https://github.com/ramnathv/rCharts), [leaftletR](https://github.com/rstudio/leaflet), or [ggvis](https://github.com/rstudio/ggvis), mature a little.

+I will also add more maps with time.
+First on my list is probably municipalities from before the Danish municipality reform of 2005, but suggestions are welcome.

 To install the package simply run